Inheritance (object-oriented programming): Subclasses and superclasses

-Subclasses, derived classes, heir classes, or child classes are modular derivative classes that inherits one or more language entities from one or more other classes (called superclass, base classes, or parent classes).
+Subclasses, derived classes, heir classes, or child classes are modular derivative classes that inherit one or more language entities from one or more other classes (called superclass, base classes, or parent classes).
 The semantics of class inheritance vary from language to language, but commonly the subclass automatically inherits the instance variables and member functions of its superclasses.

-The general form of defining a derived class is:
+In C++, the general form of defining a derived class is: